grantps/superhelp/README.md

     import superhelp
     superhelp.this()

-If you don't want the default web output you can specify another displayer such as 'cli' (command line interface) or 'md' (markdown):
+If you don't want the default web output you can specify another output such as 'cli' (command line interface) or 'md' (markdown):

     import superhelp
-    superhelp.this(displayer='md')
+    superhelp.this(output='md')

-If you don't want the default 'Extra' level of messages you can specify a different message_level ('Brief' or 'Main') e.g.
+If you don't want the default 'Extra' level of messages you can specify a different detail level ('Brief' or 'Main') e.g.

     import superhelp
-    superhelp.this(displayer='md', message_level='Brief')
+    superhelp.this(output='md', detail_level='Brief')

 or:

     import superhelp
-    superhelp.this(message_level='Main')
+    superhelp.this(detail_level='Main')

+If you only want to see warnings you can specify warnings only e.g.

+    import superhelp
+    superhelp.this(warnings_only=True)

+**Changes since 0.9.21**:

+Changed:

+    output (replaces displayer)
+    detail_level (replaces level)

+Added:

+    warnings_only

 ### From the command line (terminal / console)

     $ shelp -h  ## get help on usage

-    $ shelp --snippet "people = ['Tomas', 'Sal', 'Raj']" --displayer html --level Main
+    $ shelp --code "people = ['Tomas', 'Sal', 'Raj']" --output html --detail-level Main
-    $ shelp -s "people = ['Tomas', 'Sal', 'Raj']" -d html -l Main
+    $ shelp -c "people = ['Tomas', 'Sal', 'Raj']" -o html -d Main

-    $ shelp --file-path my_snippet.py --displayer cli  --level Extra
+    $ shelp --file-path my_script.py --output cli  --detail-level Extra
-    $ shelp -f snippet1.txt -d cli -l Brief
+    $ shelp -f my_snippet.py -o cli -d Brief

+    $ shelp -w --code "people = ['Tomas', 'Sal', 'Raj']"
+    $ shelp --warnings-only --code "people = ['Tomas', 'Sal', 'Raj']"

-    $ shelp  ## to see advice on an example snippet displayed (level Extra)
+    $ shelp  ## to see advice on an example snippet displayed (detail level 'Extra')

+**Changes since 0.9.21**:

+Changed:

+    --output and -o (replaces --displayer and -d) --detail-level and -d (replaces --level and -l)

+Added:

+    --warnings-only and -w

 ## Stretch Ideas